 There are other avenues of getting financial advice, such as:

 - Talk to a mentor.
 This could be anyone at your office or someone who you have a friendly relationship with and is business savvy.
-This individual can help you create a budget or give you advice on business opportunities.
+This individual could help you create a budget or give you advice on any business opportunities.

-- Attend finance-related workshops and seminars where you will learn about topics ranging from personal finance to investing.
+- Attend finance-related workshops and seminars where you can learn about topics ranging from personal finance to investing.

-- If you know a member of your family good with money, talk to them and ask for help.
-Ask for financial tips that have worked for them and the things they did differently when they were in a similar situation.
+- If you know a member of your family that’s good with money, talk to them and ask for help.
+Ask for financial tips that have worked for them and the things they did differently to get to the position they’re in now.